Stick Insect Behaviour-AnimalBehaviorCorner

 In captivity, stick insects will often cling to their tank mates without any aggression or fear response.

-3. Stick Insect Behavioral Adaptations
+3. Stick Insect Behaviour Adaptations

 Stick insects are fascinating creatures that have adapted to their environment in a variety of ways.
 These adaptations help them survive, reproduce, and even protect themselves from predators.
 Stick insect behavioral adaptations involve both physical characteristics and behavioral techniques for survival.